weather-gov/weather.gov/docs/syncing-content-between-environments.md

    directory of our repo.
 7. Commit the new files, push them to GitHub, and open a pull request to have them reviewed, merged, and deployed.

+The configuration will automatically be imported when we deploy.